akauppi/firebase-jest-testing/package/Writing tests.md

 These methods try to be careful reproductions of the Firebase JS client SDK's similar methods.
 However, underneath there is no client - just REST API calls that interact with the Firebase Emulators.

-### Server-side modifiers
+### `FieldValue` look-alikes

-The API provides the same modifiers (our term) that are [familiar from](https://firebase.google.com/docs/reference/js/firebase.firestore.FieldValue) Firebase JS client SDK:
+The Firebase JS SDK provides server-side modifiers in the form of [FieldValue](https://firebase.google.com/docs/reference/js/firebase.firestore.FieldValue).

+Here are the look-alikes:

 ||use|purpose|
 |---|---|---|